vipulnaik/diet-exercise-health/events/2024/2024-11-25-anal-swelling.md

 this is a one-time thing and the residual swelling (which seems to be less) will fix itself over time.

+I also suspect that the pain I was previously feeling was some mix of direct pain from the swelling and the interaction of buildup pressure and the swelling.
+With the bowel movement done, the pain I now feel is more directly just the irritation from the swelling.

 ## Other notes

 ### Cold, muscle tensing, and wet wipes